landscape time lapse photography

 Choosing composition for time lapse is quite similar to stills, but now you have to understand and take in consideration the moving elements in your frame.
 For example, if you’re shooting the milky moving in the night sky check in what directions it is moving so it won’t move out of the frame right in the beginning.
 Same goes for clouds, people or anything else.

 There are many software in which you can create your time lapse, some are free and some cost money.
-Recommended software you can check are Lightroom + LR time lapse, Panolapse, Adobe premiere, DaVinci resolve and Power Director.
+Recommended software you can check are Lightroom + LR time lapse, Time lapse creator (available in windows store) Panolapse, Adobe premiere, DaVinci resolve and Power Director.

 Go out and start practicing!
 Time lapse is a pretty advanced photography technique that requires experience and practice to get good results.
 The more you practice the faster you’ll know how to do it and get better results.
 Good luck!